Menu

 As one of the core subjects taught in Primary Schools, we give the teaching and learning of Science the prominence it requires.
 At Lady Bankes Primary School we aim to recognise the importance of Science in every aspect of daily life.

-Our curriculum is aimed at increasing pupils’ knowledge and understanding of our world, and with developing skills associated with Science that allow children to explore the world around them.
 We endeavour to teach children those transferable skills that enable them to reach other areas of the curriculum by providing opportunities for critical evaluation of evidence and at the same time try to use scientific learning to help support basic skills such as data handling and explanation.

 At Lady Bankes our science teaching offers opportunities for children to develop scientific knowledge and conceptual understanding through the specific topics covered.
 Through the use of varied teaching methods we hope that our children will be equipped with the scientific knowledge required to understand the uses and implications of Science, today and for the future.
-Lessons include the use of a range of methods to communicate their scientific information and present it in a systematic, scientific manner, including I.C.T., diagrams, graphs and charts.
+Lessons include the use of a range of methods to communicate scientific information and present it in a systematic, scientific manner, including I.C.T., diagrams, graphs and charts.
 We expect the children to develop a respect for the materials and equipment they handle with regard to their own, and other children’s safety.

 Top